HNSS-US/DelTech/CSC/CSC114/README.md

-# DelTech
-## Track work for CSC courses at DelTech
+## Track work for CSC114 courses at DelTech
 ### IDE for CSC114
 I am about to write something that I never thought I would never write.
 Not in my lifetime or in the N^(N+1) lifetimes of my children.
 Here goes, I just installed a Microsoft Product on my Linux computer with the following commands: